IBM-Cloud/docs/runtimes/nodejs/updates.md

 copyright:
   years: 2015, 2017
-lastupdated: "2017-01-18"
+lastupdated: "2017-02-07"

 ---

 {:new_window: target="_blank"}
 {:codeblock: .codeblock}

-# Latest Updates to the sdk-for-nodejs buildpack
+# Latest Updates to the SDK for Nodejs buildpack
 {: #latest_updates}

 A list of the latest updates in the sdk-for-nodejs buildpack.